mune72/writeFBwall/README.md

 o PHP 5.2 (tested on 5.5.9)

-o Apache mod_rewrite enabled  (as .htacess is involved you need to specify it in your site definition)

 o app authorized by Facebook for you site

 .. privacy policy available to read (for FB authorization)